DimiG/myObjectiveCApps/README.md

 ### myObjectiveCApps folder

 * `StatBarApp`: This example shows the "Status Bar Application" example.
-This program is useless and usable only<br>
-   as education example.
+This program is useless and usable only as education example.
 Shows window form by status bar menu click.<br>
    **Note :** This code is not well optimised.
 If any tips, write me about.<br>

    * `All Applications`:<br>